crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

+* switching between files doesn't work
-* attach additional info to synthetic nodes
+* ability to move frames
 * persist raw style
-* insert commands
+* insert commands need to work
+* expanding / collapsing PC layers
+* renaming PC layers
 * start on _master_ doc

-* ability to load images & other resources in PC file. **helps with arch**.
+* ability to load images & other resources in PC file. (start with ionicons)
 * document bounds on element should be stored in editor namespace
 * when converting elements to artboards, move new artboard to BEST position
 * select newly inserted elements